NXP/dpdk/README_nxp_dpaa2.txt

 Components for Build & Execution Environment
 --------------------------------------------

-To sucessfully build and execute DPDK based applications for LS2 platform, following components are required:
+To successfully build and execute DPDK based applications for LS2 platform, following components are required:

 1. DPDK source code